-- It is not necessary to get Aadhaar card instantly and but everyone should have the Aadhaar number once their enrolment process is completed.
-A person need not carry Aadhaar card along with him all the time because the
+- It is not necessary to get an Aadhaar card instantly and but everyone should have the Aadhaar number once their enrolment process is completed.
+A person need not carry an Aadhaar card along with him all the time because the

 Eligibility Criteria for Aadhaar Card

-- Aadhaar is supposed to be a number that identifies the individuals those who are residing in India.
+- Aadhaar is supposed to be a number that identifies the individuals who are residing in India.

-- It is the document that can serve multiple purposes ranging from a proof of address to identity proofs.
+- It is the document that can serve multiple purposes ranging from proof of address to identity proofs.

-- The government of India has made it mandatory for every individual residing in India to get Aadhaar card for themselves.
+- The government of India has made it mandatory for every individual residing in India to get an Aadhaar card for themselves.

-- For this purpose, the government has set up certain eligibility criteria that people desirous of getting Aadhaar numbers need to fulfill.
+- For this purpose, the government has set up certain eligibility criteria that people desirous of getting Aadhaar numbers to need to fulfill.

-- It is to be remembered that Aadhaar is meant to establish a person’s identity and his demographic information.
+- It is to be remembered that Aadhaar is meant to establish a person’s identity and demographic information.